 The US current Department of Defense strategy (published in 2015) takes a differing, two tier approach to the issue.
 The first focuses on information sharing as well as building bridges with public sectors and building coalitions abroad.
 Note – information sharing means US sharing between governmental organizations, not the public.
 The second tier prioritizes defending its own system, defending the United States and following directives given by the president – in that order.

 It remains to be seen with new leadership in the US and UK will maintain ambitious defense strategies long term, and how exactly each government will spend this investment over the next 5 years in all its primary objectives.
-The success of the new initiative do rely on striking the necessary balance of infrastructure and education in order to combatting the varied and numerable threats that now exist.
+The success of the new initiative does rely on striking the necessary balance of infrastructure and education in order to combatting the varied and numerable threats that now exist.
 In the new age of mass stored digital data, a heavy reliance on the internet and the emergence of the Internet of Things, this is a tall order.

 You can view/download the UK Government Cyber Security Strategy here: